This week, on Mindrolling, Nick Polizzi joins Raghu to discuss Nick’s inspiring documentary on Shamanic medicine and what it has to offer the West.

-Beginnings (Opening) – Nick describes his documentary which introduces eight people from around the world, who suffer from serious illness, to shamanic medicine ceremonies.
-The goal being to see if these medicinal practices can succeed where modern medicine has failed.
+Sacred Science (Opening) – Nick describes his documentary which introduces eight people from around the world, who suffer from serious illness, to shamanic medicine ceremonies.
+The goal is to see if these medicinal practices can succeed where modern medicine has failed.

 Nick believes that those who might be misusing the medicine are not putting the wisdom they receive into practice.
 The ayahuasca experience is about the work that you perform afterward.
 No one else is going to do it for you.
 Taking the medicine habitually will not provide more healing, only putting in the work.

 “These medicines, these plants, were well known in ancient times.
 They let you go into the room with Christ, but you can’t stay.
 You can’t stay.” – Neem Karoli Baba

 Unsure Future (38:00) – This transmission of knowledge is passed down from generation to generation.
 However, the current generation of shamanism is facing a crisis, because many of their children are not interested in inheriting the practice.
 A goal of making this documentary was to bring awareness to this shortage of individuals willing carry the torch of knowledge to the next generations.
 These practices are not written down and require hands-on teaching.
 If the next generation does not learn them, the wisdom may be lost entirely.